hsj1992/obsidian-mobile-camera/README.md

 [中文文档](README_zh.md)

-An Obsidian plugin designed for mobile devices, providing camera photo capture and QR code scanning functionality.
+An Obsidian plugin designed for mobile devices, providing camera photo capture and QR code recognition functionality.

 ## Features

 - 📷 **Take Photos**: Use the rear camera to take photos and insert them into notes
-- 🔍 **Scan QR Codes**: Scan QR codes and insert the content into notes
+- 🔍 **Capture QR Codes**: Take photos of QR codes and insert the recognized content into notes
 - 📁 **Flexible Storage**: Support for custom save path templates
 - ✏️ **File Naming**: Optional file rename prompt
 - 📱 **Mobile Only**: Currently supports Android devices (iOS support is not yet implemented)